 Adm.
 Ferguson was born in Newfoundland, Canada and raised in Maryland.
 He graduated with distinction from the U.S. Naval Academy in 1978, and completed nuclear power training prior to entering the fleet as a surface warfare officer.

-Afloat, he has served with both the Atlantic and Pacific fleets.
-His operational assignments include duty onboard USS South Carolina (CGN 37) and USS Fife (DD 991).
-He also served as reactor officer on board USS Dwight D. Eisenhower (CVN 69).
-His command tours include USS Benfold (DDG 65) and Destroyer Squadron 18.
+Over his career, he has operated in both the Atlantic and Pacific fleets in ships ranging from destroyers to aircraft carriers.
+His assignments include duty aboard USS South Carolina (CGN 37), USS Fife (DD 991), and USS Dwight D. Eisenhower (CVN 69), as well as command of USS Benfold (DDG 65) and Destroyer Squadron 18.

-Ferguson holds a master's degree in computer science from the Naval Postgraduate School and completed a National Security Fellowship at the Harvard Kennedy School.
-His awards include the Navy Distinguished Service Medal, the Defense Superior Service Medal, the Legion of Merit and the Defense Meritorious Service Medal.
+He is a graduate of the Air Command and Staff College and holds a master's degree in computer science from the Naval Postgraduate School.
+He also completed a National Security Fellowship at the Harvard Kennedy School.

 He is a recipient of various personal and campaign awards, including the Distinguished Service Medal (3 awards), the Defense Superior Service Medal, and the Legion of Merit (3 awards).